uwe-app/app/README.md

 ### Custom

-You can add custom data to document *configuration* `.toml` files and access it in the document template.
+You can add custom configuration data and access it in the document template.
 See [blog/index.toml](/site/blog/index.toml) and [blog/index.html](/site/blog/index.html) for an example.

 ## Snippets